publiclab/Leaflet.DistortableImage/README.md

 ```
 ## "Reveal" functionality

 The "reveal" tool extends the native `EditOverlayAction` Leaflet class behaviour and hides some user-specified tools, hence saving up space in the toolbar and giving more room to your mapview!
-Refer the comments below for a detailed explaination on what happens when the "reveal" tool is executed.
+Reference the comments below for a detailed explaination on what happens when the "reveal" tool is executed.

 ```js
 function() {